MicrosoftDocs/defender-docs/defender-xdr/pilot-deploy-defender-identity.md

 ### Step 6: Try out capabilities

-The Microsoft Defender for Identity documentation includes a series of tutorials that walk through the process of identifying and remediating various attack types.
+The Defender for Identity documentation includes a series of tutorials that walk through the process of identifying and remediating various attack types.

 Try out Defender for Identity tutorials: